SRINIDHISENTHILNATHAN/command-line-arguments-to-count-word/README.md

 ## ALGORITHM:
 ### Step 1:

-To write a python program for getting the word count from a text file
+Import sys
 ### Step 2:

- Open the required file by using the function "with"
+Open file using commandline arguments.
 ### Step 3:

-Then use tha laptop to assign the i value in the file
+Using for loop find the word count from the contents of a file.
 ### Step 4:

-Using split function to split the words
+Use len to count number of words.
 ### Step 5:

-Finding the given length of the words by using len() function
+Give print statement.
 ### Step 6:

-Calling the function and Printing the number of words
+End the program.

 ## PROGRAM:
 ```